 The best way to keep an avocado from turning brown

 Bottom line?
 Next time you're wondering how to keep avocado from turning brown, simply enlist some citrus juice.

 How to ripen avocados quickly

-In need a perfectly ripe avocado and all of the ones at the market feel like they're hard as rocks?
+In need of a perfectly ripe avocado and all of the ones you touch feel like they're hard as rocks?
 Despite knowing how to choose avocados, so that they're perfect for avocado with tomato toast (the perfect symbiotic recipe), we can't always control what's available at the store.
 (Keep in mind that the amount of protein in avocado isn't enough to consider avo toast a meal, it's more of a snack.)
 Sigh.
 Chef Wiegand suggests the best way to ripen avocados quickly is by wrapping them in a few sheets of newspaper.
 She notes that her family works in the agricultural business in the Fresno, California area and has relied on this trick for years.

 Now that you have a perfectly ripe avocado on hand, find all the health benefits you'll reap from it here:

 - Moon, Kyoung Mi et al. “Recent Trends in Controlling the Enzymatic Browning of Fruit and Vegetable Products.”
 Molecules (Basel, Switzerland) vol. 25,12 2754.
 15 Jun.
 2020, doi:10.3390/molecules25122754